 5. Things to avoid in a wedding speech

 Check back in on that goal to make the bride and groom’s special day even more special and avoid anything that is likely to go against this.

 Don’t drink too much or swear too much.
 Don’t make sexual innuendos or references to exes.
 Try to avoid cruel or insulting remarks or stories that are liable to make anyone look bad.
 Stay positive in the stories you choose and in all things build up your loved one so that they can look back on the memories of your speech with a smile.

 What’s the most important thing to portray in a great wedding speech?
 Do your best to deliver a speech that is authentic and shows your love for the couple and your determination for them to enjoy their day.
 That way you can avoid contributing to the statistic that 50% of wedding guests say a bad wedding speech almost ruined the day.
 Practice makes perfect, so don't leave wedding speech planning until the last minute if you're nervous.

 Good luck - remember that you’re among friends, they want you to do well and, even if you do slip up, take it in your stride, make a joke out of it if you can and then hit the bar!

 "My wedding speech went off very well, and I felt good about it as I spoke.
 So a big thank you to you for all your help.
 Your training made a big difference.
 That leaves two daughters not yet married, with one looking likely so I may well be back for more training!"

 - Charles B, Wedding Speech Coaching client

-Book a Free Discovery Call to find out how we can tailor our communication courses to suit your needs.
+If you enjoyed our wedding speech tips and what to find out more, Book a Free Discovery Call to discuss how we can tailor our communication courses to suit your needs.